InteractiveCourses/Interactive/EN/02-Data-Types-and-Variables/20-Data-Types-and-Variables-Programming-Fundamentals-Version-Control-Systems-Exercises-1.md

     - Use \"git pull\" command.
 6. You will get **conflict notification**.

-[image src=https://github.com/InteractiveCourses/Interactive/blob/master/assets/version-control-systems-exercises-24.png alt="version-control-systems-exercises-24.png" /]One of the files from the **local repository** will be **merged** with its newer version from the **remote repository**:
+One of the files from the **local repository** will be **merged** with its newer version from the **remote repository**:[image src=https://github.com/InteractiveCourses/Interactive/blob/master/assets/version-control-systems-exercises-24.png alt="version-control-systems-exercises-24.png" /]

 7. Now **resolve the conflict**.
 Edit the conflicting files and get then correctly merged.
 Remove all lines that point the locations of